vsencrypt/vsencrypt/README.md

 Version 1 header total size is 1(version) + 1(cipher) + salt(16) + 16(iv) + mac(16) = 50 bytes.

+### Crypto

+Key derivation function is [Argon2](https://en.wikipedia.org/wiki/Argon2) which was selected as the winner of the Password Hashing Competition in July 2015.

+[Poly1305](https://en.wikipedia.org/wiki/Poly1305) is used as message authentication code (MAC).
+Poly1305 has been standardized in [RFC 7539](https://tools.ietf.org/html/rfc7539).

 ## Static Check

 clang setup for static analysis